yuanmingchen922/DHL.1/Update_Version_3.md

 \tilde{c}^Z_{jc}(\mu) = \frac{1}{6}\Big(p^j + 9.75 + 3.5\frac{d^{DC}_{jc}}{500}\Big)(1+\delta_{jc}) + \mu_{jc}.
 $$

-Flows occur only on the arcs with minimum reduced cost
+Flows occur only on the arcs with the minimum reduced cost
 that satisfy **Demand** and **Balance** constraints.

 ---